CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

     filter(vacancy == "For rent or sale") %>%
     as_survey_design(., ids = 1, wt = hhwt)
 #for vacant units, use 'for rent or sale', and use rent for cost
+# will need to use the base rate for home loans to determine what the mortgage cost would be for a for-sale home
 ```

+## Households who need housing in each cost band

+Not sure, but I think this will by default include the number of
+households in each income band (if I’m low income I should pay low
+income prices, right?), then further split out into those who are paying
+in the appropriate cost band, and the gap or surplus.
+So the household’s
+income band, then the cost band they’re paying in.

+## Add homeless?

+Not sure where to get good data… PIT counts by county?